Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the practical implications of waiving legal professional privilege during the disclosure process in civil litigation.
-This includes recognising the types of privilege, how waiver occurs, and the consequences for the parties involved.
-Your knowledge should enable you to advise clients effectively and manage disclosure obligations correctly.
+For SQE1, you are required to understand the practical implications of waiving legal professional privilege during the disclosure process in civil litigation, including recognising the types of privilege, how waiver occurs, and the consequences for the parties involved.
+Your knowledge should enable you to advise clients effectively and manage disclosure obligations correctly, with a focus on the following syllabus points:

 - The distinction between legal advice privilege and litigation privilege.